robbie-a-freeman/princeton-planner/README.md

 - Input data/all.yaml from CourseGenie into the MongoDB server (possibly by first parsing into json)
 - Finalize frontend design and begin to implement
 - Set up a minimalistic frontend UI that takes in user search strings and sends them to server.
 - Add README.md files to each directory as a form of documentation.
 - Get requirements database!
 (Recursive stuff)
 - Hammer down intricacies of design - details of implementation (INTERFACE INTERCONNECTION)
 - CAS Authentication
 - Logout button
+- Sometimes the heroku site doesn't load correctly.. it incorrectly redirects to /plan.html/ instead

 In Progress
 ====================